EliaGeretto/sdb_afl/README.md

 # sdb_afl
 <b><h2>Synopsis</h2></b>

-Sdb_afl is a project which its target is to fuzz sdb project and find crashes, triggered by bugs.
-The search for those crashes is performed by fuzzing sdb project(link) with afl-fuzz.
-After finding the crashes, we minimized them and then we verify that these crashes are not false positives.
+Sdb_afl is a project which its target is to fuzz the <a href="https://github.com/radare/sdb">sdb project </a> and find crashes, triggered by bugs.
+The fuzzing is performed with <a href="hhttp://lcamtuf.coredump.cx/afl">afl-fuzz </a> After finding the crashes, we minimized them and then we verify that these crashes are not false positives.

 <b><h2>Motivation</h2></b>